National Read To Your Sibling Day was created by children’s author Kerry Gibb, to encourage brothers and sisters to read to each other.

 Kerry has witnessed first-hand the amazing benefits of her own children reading to each other and wants to urge children everywhere to do the same.

 “Older children get a fabulous sense of responsibility and make wonderful role models for their younger siblings.
 Snuggling up reading a book together is fantastic for bonding and seeing their older siblings read to them will encourage the younger ones to follow suit.

 Reading aloud to each other helps children enhance their communication skills and comprehension, as well as boosting their speech, vocabulary and language.”

-Schools can get involved by asking children to go home and read to their siblings that evening.
-If they don’t have a sibling they could always read to a cousin or a neighbour.
-Children can then go into school the next day and discuss the books they read to their sibling and how they reacted to it.
+Schools can get involved by asking children to read to their siblings at home.
+Children can then report back to school the next day and discuss the books they read to their sibling and how they reacted to it.
 Did they laugh?
 Did they seem calm?
 Did they enjoy it?
-They can even be encouraged to take photos in of them reading together to display in class.
+They can even be encouraged to take photos of them reading together to share with the class.

 National Read To Your Sibling Day takes place on the 20th May.
 Please do join other parents and teachers and encourage your children to take part.

 Use the hashtag #nationalreadtoyoursiblingday on social media to show your support!